Athletics is increasingly turning into a battle between clean athletes and drug cheats, so who will win out in Beijing?

 The 2015 Athletics World Championships in Beijing get under way on Saturday, as the world’s best sprinters, distance runners, jumpers and throwers all descend on the Bird’s Nest stadium for what should be a week-long feast of athletics action.

-Customized Essay Drug taking in athletics is obviously nothing new.
+Need Help With Essay Writing Drug taking in athletics is obviously nothing new.
 In a sport where the margins between success and failure are so small, and where there can be such great benefits for success, some athletes will always be willing to try and cheat in their bids for victory and stardom, just as some people would in any sport or, for that matter, any walk of life.

 Recently however, things have got a whole lot worse.
 In December 2014, a German TV documentary alleged that as many as 99% of athletes in Russia could be guilty of doping.
 In June of this year, Mo Farah’s coach Alberto Salazar was alleged to have prescribed prohibited drugs to other athletes.
 Finally, things came to a head at the beginning of August when an investigation from the Sunday Times and ARD alleged a huge scale of doping in athletics, including the allegation that a third of medals in endurance events between 2001 and 2012 were won by athletes with suspicious blood values.
 Rarely has the credibility of athletics and the IAAF been under greater scrutiny.

 I Want Help On My English Homework Last Wednesday, former British Olympic middle distance gold medalist Sebastian Coe was elected as the new head of the IAAF, with a promise of greater resources for testing and an independent testing programme.
 If that can be done, it can only be a good thing for the sport, though his remarks about how the latest allegations had ‘declared war on athletics’ has led others to question if he is in denial of the extent of doping in the sport.